zdravkov/kendo-docs/web/dropdownlist/overview.md

 ## Customize the width of the DropDownList

-jQuery width() method can be used for changing the widget dimension.
+jQuery width() method can be used for changing the widget dimensions.

 ### Example